-The citizen participation process for the 2010 Action Plan was held in conjunction with the 2010-2014 Consolidated Plan Citizen participation process as well as the preparation of the Capital Improvement Plan (CIP).
-As part of the preparation of the Annual Action Plan budget and the CIP, a neighborhood public meeting to outline these budgets was held at the Oshkosh Seniors Center on November 5, 2009.
-The four broad categories for projects (Central City & Public Facilities, Housing & Neighborhood Development, Public Services, and Administration & Planning) and estimated funding levels were presented to the general public in a neighborhood style information meeting.
-The results and comments as well as the estimated funding levels were then forwarded to the City Plan Commission and the Common Council in November 2009.
+The citizen participation process for the 2011 Action Plan was held in conjunction with the preparation of the 2011 Capital Improvement Plan (CIP).
+As part of the preparation of the Annual Action Plan budget and the CIP, a neighborhood public meeting to outline these budgets was held at the Oshkosh Seniors Center on October 27, 2010.
+The four broad categories for projects (Central City & Public Facilities, Housing & Neighborhood Development, Public Services, and Administration & Planning) and estimated funding levels were presented to the general public in a neighborhood-style information meeting.
+The results and comments, as well as the estimated funding levels, were then forwarded to the City Plan Commission and the Common Council in November 2010.

-Specific actions for participation in the 2010 Action Plan and the 2010-2014 Consolidated Plan included a June 1, 2010, legal public notice published in the Oshkosh Northwestern initiating a 30-day public review period of this Plan and notifying the public of a hearing on the Plan on July 1.
-Those interested were invited to view the plan at the Department of Community Development office, the public library and the City's website.
+Specific actions for participation in the 2011 Action Plan included a October 20, 2011 legal public notice published in the Oshkosh Northwestern notifying the public of a hearing on the Plan on October 27, 2010.

-On July 6, 2010, the Oshkosh Plan Commission reviewed the 2010-2014 Consolidated Plan along with the 2010 Action Plan to ensure consistency with the City's 2005-2025 Comprehensive Plan, official maps, or other planned activities of the City.
+On November 2, 2010, the Oshkosh Plan Commission reviewed the 2011 Action Plan to ensure consistency with the City's 2005-2025 Comprehensive Plan, official maps, or other planned activities of the City.
+The meeting was televised on the local cable access channel so that television viewers could also see the proposal.

-On July 13, 2010, the Oshkosh Common Council held a public hearing on the 2010-2014 Consolidated Plan along with the 2010 Action Plan to receive any comments or views on the Plans.
+On November 23, 2010, the Oshkosh Common Council held a public hearing on the 2011 Action Plan to receive any comments or views on the Plans.
+This meeting was also broadcast on the local cable access channel.